mabel-dev/opteryx/docs/03 SQL/08 Temporality.md

-# Temporality
+# SQL Temporality

-Temporal queries allow you to view data from a different time by using a `FOR` clause in the SQL statement. `FOR` clauses state the date, or date range, a query should retrieve results for.
+Partition schemes that supports temporal queries allow you to view data from a different time by using a `FOR` clause in the SQL statement. `FOR` clauses state the date, or date range, a query should retrieve results for.

 If not temporal clause is provided, `FOR TODAY` is assumed.